mastodon/documentation/Running-Mastodon/Docker-Guide.md

 1. Open `docker-compose.yml` in your favorite text editor.
 2. Uncomment the `build: .` lines for all images (web, streaming, sidekiq) if needed.
+3. Open the `Dockerfile` and change the UID and GID to those of the current user (one that cloned the repository), this will later allow processes in docker containers to create files there (otherwise you'll probably have UNKNOWN user as the owner of your files).
-3. Save the file and exit the text editor.
+4. Save the files and exit the text editor.
-3. Run `docker-compose build`.
+5. Run `docker-compose build`.

 ## Building the app

 Now the image can be used to generate a configuration with: